 It’s surprising how much simple movements of the body can affect the way we think.
 Using expansive gestures with open limbs makes us feel more powerful, crossing your arms makes you more persistent and lying down can bring more insights (read more here: 10 Simple Postures That Boost Performance).
 So if moving the body can have these effects, what about the clothes we wear?
 We’re all well aware of how dressing up in different ways can make us feel more attractive, sporty or professional, depending on the outfit, but can the clothes you wear actually change cognitive performance or is it just a feeling?

+5 Terrifying Things I Will Do If I Like You.
 Even though I consider myself a relatively sane, stable person — more or less — it’s undeniable that if I have decided to pursue you romantically, I pretty quickly lose all grip on reality and become this foaming-at-the-mouth bridge troll who just wants to follow you around everywhere.

 These 38 Stratagems are excerpts from "The Art of Controversy", first translated into English and published in 1896.
 Carry your opponent's proposition beyond its natural limits; exaggerate it.
 The more general your opponent's statement becomes, the more objections you can find against it.
 The more restricted and narrow his or her propositions remain, the easier they are to defend by him or her.